adamschonewille/phys408OpticalCavity/LabNotebook.md

  - Observed the oscillating/changing time-dependent modes of the resonating beam with the CCD camera.

 #### Piezo Calibration:
 For the piezo actuator we want to find the calibration of the device, that is to say we want to investigate and find any relationship between the frequency or voltage and travel of the piezo when it vibrates.
-We can do this by looking at the resulting laser beam when the piezo is excited and the cavity length cahgnes with time due to controlled vibrations.
+We can do this by looking at the resulting laser beam when the piezo is excited and the cavity length changes with time due to controlled vibrations.

+These measurements are very sensitive to noise and disturbances caused by sounds and other vibrations picked up and conducted by the table (walking/breathing ).

 Optical cavity Length: 150 $\pm$ 1 mm